hanshasselberg/i0rek.github.io/_drafts/consul_upgrade.md

 ### Conclusion

 Since consul is an integral part of our infrastructure, upgrading is necessary and scary at the same time.
 By preparing and testing we were able to pull it off without any problems.
 Upgrading is important and you should do it more often.
+I want to thank [Torsten](http://torsten.io) for proofreading and helping me with this post!